logikum/ngt.logikum.hu/contents/v40/documentation/usage/pipe.md

 side-menu-depth:    2
 ======================================================================= -->

-# Use pipe in views
+# Using translation pipes in views

 You can use the translate pipe to get your translation values: